snap-stanford/snap-python/doc/source/reference/graphs.rst

         Returns the value of attribute named *Attr* for the node with node id *NId*.
         Result is an integer, a float, or a string, respectively.

-     .. describe:: GetIntAttrDatE(EdgeI, Attr)
-                   GetFltAttrDatE(EdgeI, Attr)
-                   GetStrAttrDatE(EdgeI, Attr)

-        Returns the value of attribute named *Attr* for the edge referred to by edge iterator *EdgeI*.
-        Result is an integer, a float, or a string, respectively.

-     .. describe:: GetIntAttrDatE(EId, Attr)
-                   GetFltAttrDatE(EId, Attr)
-                   GetStrAttrDatE(EId, Attr)

-        Returns the value of attribute named *Attr* for the edge with edge id *EId*.
-        Result is an integer, a float, or a string, respectively.

      .. describe:: BegNAIntI(Attr)